Alluxio/alluxio/docs/en/Running-Hive-with-Alluxio.md

 ```

 The difference is that Hive will manage the lifecycle of internal tables.
-When you drop an internal table, Hive drops the table metadata and data both.
+When you drop an internal table, Hive deletes both the table metadata and the data (from Alluxio).

 ### Use Alluxio for Existing Tables Stored in HDFS

-Sometimes Hive is already serving and managing the tables that are stored in HDFS.
+When Hive is already serving and managing the tables stored in HDFS,
-Alluxio can also serve these tables for Hive, after you mount HDFS as an understorage of Alluxio.
+Alluxio can also serve them for Hive if HDFS is mounted as the under storage of Alluxio.
-In this example, we assume the property `alluxio.underfs.address=hdfs://namenode:port/`
+In this example, we assume the property a HDFS cluster is mounted as the under storage of
+Alluxio root directory (i.e., `alluxio.underfs.address=hdfs://namenode:port/`
-is set in `alluxio-site.properties` and run Alluxio.
+is set in `conf/alluxio-site.properties`).
+Please refer to
+[unified namespace](Unified-and-Transparent-Namespace.html) for more details about mount.

 #### Hive CLI examples for Existing Internal Table